Meghal17/Sudoku-python/README.md

 python main.py
 ```

-To install pygame, type the following in command prompt:
+To install pygame, type the following in command prompt on windows:
 ```
 pip install pygame
 ```